-- platform for reviewing anything
+- platform for reviewing anything except people

 - Average rating: 4.6 stars (5 reviews)Source data licensing:

 Data from Wikidata is available under Creative Commons CC-0.

 lib.reviews is only a small part of a larger free culture movement.
 We are deeply grateful to all who contribute to this movement.

 ReviewsGreat service, but should have an API de